kiaracastillo/sp25-n220-homework-field-trip/readme.md

 ### Project Summary

-- This project is about an old **large-format field camera** maybe something like an Graflex speed Graphic camera.
+- This project is about an old **large-format field camera** maybe something like a Graflex speed Graphic camera.
 It is part of the photography collection at the Museum of Art.
 - The camera is important because it helped people take very clear and detailed photos, especially outside, like in nature or during travel.
 - I chose this artifact because it shows how photography used to work and how it has changed over time and I'm taking a Fill and darkroom class this semester.
 I loved learn about the whole process.
 - The website will help people learn about this old camera through pictures, videos, and fun activities.